torusresearch/customauth-swift-sdk/README.md

 ### 3. Handling the OAuth/Authentication URL redirects

 You can setup the redirect in two ways; URL Schemes or Universal links.
+Typically we recommend users to use URL Schemes as Universal Links require an additional user interaction.
 The `handle(url: URL)` class method implements a NSNotification to handle URL callbacks.

 #### Setting up URL Schemes